BjorHart/test1/Vuforia/README.md

 * Alert Triggering
     - We currently have a issue regarding our exceeding stress limits alert.
 The issue does however not lie in the Vuforia Studio implementation but in the weight sensor.
 The alert is supposed to be triggered when the weight sensor exceeds a given treshold, which in practice does not work so well.
 This comes as an effect of the weight sensors placement, as well as the robot arm shifting its weight when moving.

-#### Hololens specific issues
+#### Hololens specific challenges

 The development of the Hololens experience is in many ways the same as for the iPad.
 However, there are some differences and known issues:

-When triggering functions with ‘Click’ in the Hololens the function is not triggered, on can observe the model become grey etc. To avoid this, ‘app.’ was placed in front of the function call.
+* When triggering functions with ‘Click’ in the Hololens the function is not triggered, on can observe the model become       grey etc. To avoid this, ‘app.’ was placed in front of the function call.
 This enables functions to be triggered by e.g. clicking on a specific part on the 3D model, in this case the ‘middle_arm’.